kazaamjt/BlogContent/base/part_2.md

 Go ahead and do so.

 The final part is setting up the machine to your preference and doing some cleanup.
-For example I rpefer using the full screen startup.
+For example I prefer using the full screen startup.
 (I know, I'm weird.
 One of the weirdos that actually liked Windows 8.1)
 Lastly I used `disk cleanup` to clean up a bunch of things.
 On my Win10 VM this freed ~24Gb of space...
 Yikes!